2015 SWAC women's basketball tournament

-The 2015 SWAC women's basketball tournament will take place March 11–14, 2015, at the Toyota Center in Houston, Texas.
-The tournament champion will receive the Southwestern Athletic Conference's automatic bid to the 2015 NCAA Women's Division I Basketball Championship.
+The 2015 SWAC women's basketball tournament took place March 11–14, 2015, at the Toyota Center in Houston, Texas.
+The tournament champion received the Southwestern Athletic Conference's automatic bid to the 2015 NCAA Women's Division I Basketball Championship.

 Format

 8 teams competed in the 2015 WBB Tournament.
 Texas Southern, who was the regular season champions, withdrew from the tournament after 8 players were suspended due to a season-ending brawl with Southern.
 Arkansas–Pine Bluff was ineligible to participate due to a low APR.